Skip to content

 Split payout

-The Split Payout functionality allows SIBS Gateway to divide a single transaction funds between a maximum of four different accounts.
+The Split Payout functionality allows SIBS Gateway to divide a single transaction amount between a maximum of four different settlement accounts.

 Benefits